Sarah Sjöström's Chaotic Ambulance Birth: "I Didn't Think I'd Survive"

 Sjöström broke through as a 14-year-old when she took European Championship gold in the 100 meter butterfly, and since then the Swede has not been able to stop reaping successes.
 In total, Sjöström is soon up to almost incredible 100 medals from the Olympic Games, World Championship and European Championship.

-Focus after pregnancy will be to find a strong, stable body again and a training load that allows me to stay injury-free for many years to come.
+Focus after pregnancy will be to find a strong, stable body again and a training load that makes me able to stay injury-free for many years to come.
 I will have different physical conditions when I have given birth and will probably never be at the same load again as before the Olympic Games in Paris, Sarah Sjöström has told TT.

 Born: August 17, 1993 in Rönninge, Stockholm County.